9 Reasons Your Dishwasher Is Leaking from the Bottom and What to Do

 1. You Have a Damaged Gasket

-The gasket is a rubber seal that surrounds the door of your dishwasher to prevent leaks from occurring.
-Rubber gaskets are prone to typical wear and tear, so they should be first on your list as you try to troubleshoot your leaky dishwasher.
+The gasket is a rubber seal that surrounds the door of your dishwasher to prevent leaks.
+Rubber gaskets are prone to typical wear and tear, so check them first while troubleshooting your leaky dishwasher.
 Inspect the gasket for signs of stretching, tears, deterioration, and mineral deposits to see if it's time to replace the gasket.

-As one of the most common causes for a dishwasher leaking from the bottom, you're in luck when it comes to fixing your dishwasher.
+As one of the most common causes for a dishwasher leaking from the bottom, you're in luck when it comes to fixing this problem.
 Gaskets are easy and affordable to replace.
-All you have to do is the following:
+Simply do the following:

 • Buy the correct-sized door seal for your appliance.